S30 (RER Fribourg): Operations

 The S30 runs half-hourly between and over the Fribourg–Yverdon line.
 The line, 49.9 km long, connects two major main lines: the Jura Foot and the Lausanne–Bern line.
 The S30 is the only service over the line.

 History

-RER Fribourg introduced the S30 designation on 14 December 2014 for an half-hourly service between and on weekdays until 8 pm.
+RER Fribourg introduced the S30 designation on 14 December 2014 for a half-hourly service between and on weekdays until 8 pm.
 In December 2020, the half-hourly service was extended from weekdays only to every day of the week and further in the evenings.

 From 28 June 2025, S30 trains will continue to run on lines S40/S41, offering a new link every half-hour, without changing, between Lausanne and Yverdon-les-Bains, via Fribourg/Freiburg.